tomkommando/TennisProject/README.md

 python train_agent.py
 ```

 6. if you want to watch trained agent, follow the instructions in  `train_agent.py`.
-Saved weights for trained agent can be found in the `output\` folder.
+Saved weights for trained agent can be found in the `.\output\` folder.